jperson1/jperson1.github.io/README.md

 # jperson1 Github Pages Page

-Factorio is a game by Wube Software in Prague, Czech Republic.
-[Link](https://www.factorio.com/game/about) This React app displays all the core recipes in Factorio, on the left, and lets you select them for viewing on the right.
-Very low functionality.
+Factorio is a game by Wube Software in Prague, Czech Republic [(Link).](https://www.factorio.com/game/about) This React app displays all the core recipes in Factorio on the left, and lets you select them for viewing on the right.
+WIP - Very low functionality.

 03/06/22 - First commit, default React app